-Colibri signed a final Earn-In and Shareholders Agreement with Agnico-Eagle Mines Ltd. (AEM) on February 28, 2011.
+a) Colibri signed a final Earn-In and Shareholders Agreement with Agnico-Eagle Mines Ltd. (AEM) on February 28, 2011.
 Pursuant to the Agreement, AEM may acquire up to a 75% interest in the Company's Colibri gold project in Sonora, Mexico (the "Colibri Project") and form a joint venture with the Company by making qualified exploration expenditures and payments to Colibri.
 To earn a 75% interest in the Colibri Project, AEM is required to spend, over the next three years, a minimum of US\$3.0 million in exploration expenditures as well as complete a positive feasibility study within five years.
-In addition, AEM will be required to make option payments totalling \$1,452,000 over a seven year period.
+In addition, AEM will be required to make option payments totaling \$1,452,000 over a seven year period.
 After completion of the feasibility study and earning a 75% interest in the Colibri Project, AEM and Colibri may form a joint venture to develop the Colibri Project.
 AEM will also make an equity investment in Colibri by purchasing 3 million shares at \$0.20 per share and will receive 3 million full share purchase warrants that can be exercised at any time during the next 24 months at \$0.35 per warrant.

-On March 4, 2011, Colibri announced a non-brokered private placement for gross proceeds of \$2,400,000 (the "private Placement").
-The Private Placement will be comprised of an aggregate of 12,000,000 units at a price of \$0.20 per unit.
-Each unit will consist of one common share of the Company and one share purchase warrant, providing the holder with the right to purchase one additional Colibri common share for \$0.35 per share for a period of 24 months from the closing of the Private Placement.
+b) On March 4, 2011, Colibri announced a non-brokered private placement for gross proceeds of \$2,400,000 (the "private Placement").
+This non-brokered private placement was completed on April 7, 2011, and is comprised of an aggregate of 12,000,000 units at a price of \$0.20 per unit.
+Each unit consists of one common share of the Company and one share purchase warrant, providing the holder with the right to purchase one additional Colibri common share for \$0.35 per share for a period of 24 months from the closing of the Private Placement.
 The warrants are subject to an early acceleration provision which provides for the mandatory exercise or expiry of the warrants in the event Colibri's shares close at \$0.60 or higher for a period of 20 consecutive trading days.
-In such event, the warrants will accelerate and expire 30 days from the issuance by the Company of a news release announcing the trigger of the acceleration right.